 Woven wraps are beautiful, versatile, and comfortable!
 This resource will help you with selecting a wrap and learning a few beginner carries.
+We will go over beginner woven wrapping tips and woven wrap terminology.

 One thing that people find confusing about wraps is that they come in different sizes.
 Different sizes can be used with different carries.
 Some carries work well with a shorter wrap and others work well with a longer wrap.
 Every person can use every size wrap.